Mtiass/holbertonschool-printf/README.md

          _printf("String:[%s]\n", "I am a string !");
         /* A string with a 'c' format specifier */ _printf("Character:[%c]\n", 'H');
-        /* A string with a 'd' argument pointing to a negative number */ _printf("Negative:[%d]\n", -762534);
+        /* A string with a 'd' format specifier pointing to a negative number */ _printf("Negative:[%d]\n", -762534);
-        /* A string with an 'i' argument */ _printf("Len:[%i]\n", len);
+        /* A string with an 'i' format s. */ _printf("Len:[%i]\n", len);
         /* What if are there two '%' together? */
          _printf("Percent:[%%]\n");